newageoflight/gsse-anki/primer.md

     - Otherwise, synthesise out of the resources
 - I've made a forum post about [why we can't just directly copy Hyerim's stuff](https://www.notion.so/Forum-4d013ff04c944974a1db10add0b7180f?p=e6c954501e9347489b244869ea98abef)

-## Prioritising and handling resources
-- Start with the simplest.
-We've currently agreed on the following order:
-    - Anatomy
-        1. If possible, McLast's (just to get an understanding)
-        2. Last's and Instant Anatomy (try to combine/reconcile)
-    - Physiology
-        1. Julie Mundy's slides
-        2. Anything closer to BRS Physiology than Ganong's (in terms of style)
-        3. Ganong's/West's
-    - Pathology
-        1. Julie Mundy's slides
-        2. Robbins/Pathoma

 ## How this project will work
 - Right now we are operating like this:
     - **Contributors** are assigned to **Teams** led by **Section leaders**.
 These teams are responsible for completing a subdeck relating to a particular subtopic of the GSSE e.g. Head and Neck Anatomy.